any-tdf/stdf/README_en.md

 -   🌍 Supports internationalization, with 60+ built-in language packages;
 -   🫰 User-friendly interaction, animation parameters can be configured, and custom themes are supported;
 -   🤝 Supports Tailwind libraries such as Windi CSS and UnoCSS.
+-   🫡 No three -party dependence, no need to worry about the three -party library version and security issues.

 # Getting Started